DavyJonesLocker/party_foul/README.md

 ## About ##

-`PartyFoul` will capture exceptions in your application and will do the
+`PartyFoul` captures exceptions in your application and does the
 following:

-1. Will attempt to find a matching issue in your Github repo
+1. Attempt to find a matching issue in your Github repo
-2. If no matching issue is found an new issue will be created with a unique title, session information, and stack trace.
-The issue will be tagged as a `bug`.
-A new comment will be added with relevant data on the application state.
+2. If no matching issue is found an new issue is created with a unique title, session information, and stack trace.
+The issue is tagged as a `bug`.
+A new comment is added with relevant data on the application state.
-3. If an open issue is found the occurance count and time stamp will be updated.
-A new comment will be added with relevant data on the application state.
+3. If an open issue is found the occurance count and time stamp is updated.
+A new comment is added with relevant data on the application state.
-4. If a closed issue is found the occurance count and time stamp will be updated.
-The issue will be reopened and a `regression` tag will be added.
-A new comment will be added with relevant data on the application state.
+4. If a closed issue is found the occurance count and time stamp is updated.
+The issue is reopened and a `regression` tag is added.
+A new comment is added with relevant data on the application state.
 5. If the issue is marked as `wontfix` the issue is not updated nor is a new issue created.
-No comments will be added.
+No comments are added.

 ## Installation ##